 While the concept of paying off debt seems simple enough, it can seem like a monumental effort to make it happen.

 It is one thing to say, “I want to pay off debt.”
 And a completely different one to payoff debt.
+Is this something you have struggled with too?

 Normally, the reason why people fail is because they are a victim of one of the common debt payoff mistakes.